School Profile 2019-20

 College and Career Prep Programs

-The College Adviser from UC Berkeley's EAOP (Early Academic Outreach Program) & DCAC (Destination College Advising Corps) often collaborates with our site to strengthen the college-going culture and make college a viable option for all students.
+ECHS has several collaborative programs with UC Berkeley's EAOP (Early Academic Outreach Program) & DCAC (Destination College Advising Corps) often collaborates with our site to strengthen the college-going culture and make college a viable option for all students.
 She advises students one-on-one, hosts workshops, conducts classroom presentations and organizes school-wide events.
+Other programs includes Upward Bound, Educational Talent Search, African American Male Pipeline, Rising Scholars and One Goal.
 In addition, college admission officers are invited to speak to our students about their school.

 Advanced Placement (AP) and Honors Classes